Philly DA's Office: 'Strong' Likelihood Meek Mill's Conviction Will Be Reversed

 The Philadelphia District Attorney’s Office has submitted a filing to Mill’s lawyers stating that “there is a strong showing of likelihood” of his conviction being reversed, in whole or in part.

-Philadelphia DA Larry Krasner also didn’t oppose the rapper’s move for bail.
+Philadelphia DA Larry Krasner also didn’t oppose the rapper’s move for bail, saying it’s now in the hands of Judge Genece Brinkley, who, in November, put Mill behind bars for violating probation, going against the prosecutor’s suggestion.

+“We should not presume or suggest what this judge should do or not do here,” Krasner said.

 This comes after retired Philadelphia Police Officer Reginald Graham is accused of lying about Mill’s 2007 arrest.